 Residential Zoned Land Tax

 The Residential Zoned Land Tax was introduced in the Finance Act 2021.
-The process to identify land to which the tax applies is ongoing and the tax will be due from February 2025 and payable from 23 May 2025.
+The aim of the tax is to activate vacant land for residential purposes to increase new housing supply.
+The process to identify land to which the tax applies is ongoing.
+The tax for 2026 will be due from February and payable from 23 May 2026.

 The tax aims to activate serviced, zoned land for residential or mixed use.
 This is to boost housing supply and regenerate vacant, idle urban land.
 These locations have been identified within statutory land use plans as being appropriate locations for housing and they have benefitted from investment in the key services to support the delivery of housing.